push-based/observable-hq--audit/README.md

 - Page re-calculate (transformZ 0.1 on body)
 - Page idle (after page is fully loaded some seconds of no interaction)

+**Measure Process**

+All measures are produced with small scripts I hold in my `DevTooly` -> `Snippets` tab.

+This is how I performed the measures:

+1. Open the `Performance` tab
+2. In the bottom section, select the `Quick source` tab (and close all other tabs)
+3. Start profiling with `Ctrl + E` or the ⏺ butto
+4. Click on the  ▶  butto to execute the script
+5. The `console` tab pop`s in which is annoying because we have to click on the `Quick source` tab again
+6. Start profiling with `Ctrl + E` or the ⏹ butto

 ## Page Refresh

 ![img-observablehq-refresh_before](https://user-images.githubusercontent.com/10064416/162595144-c52a5612-b9ca-4457-836d-e586b0b7659f.PNG)